-Hi there!
-We are Ari and Lucy, two female street-style photographers and friends based in London.
-Our friendship was forged when the two of us met in 2014 on Instagram, the place we love for sharing our creativity and how we see the world around us.
+Hi, we’re Ari and Lucy – two female street-style photographers and good friends based in London.
+Our story started back in 2014, when we met on Instagram, the very place we still love for sharing our creativity and the way we see the world.

 Photography is a part of me that means so much.
 It’s a form of expression.
 It’s mindfulness.
 It’s a friend and an educator.
 But, above all, it’s fun.
 The thrill of getting that great shot is pretty special.
 And just imagining that my photography might live on with someone else makes me really giddy.